ambient-innovation/django-ai-kit-auth/react-lib/README.md

     login: '/login',
     register: '/register',
     activation: '/activation', // email activation path
-    forgotPassword: '/forgot-password', // clicking 'forgot password' on the login page leads here
+    forgotPassword: '/forgot-password', // clicking 'forgot password' on the login
+                                        // page leads here
     resetPassword: '/reset-password', // actual page to reset the password.
-Only accessible via link, which is sent by email.
+                                      // Only accessible via link, which is sent by email.
-    emailSent: '/email-sent', // success feedback after email was sent from the forgot password page },
+    emailSent: '/email-sent', // success feedback after email was sent from the
-  defaultLanguage: 'en' as Language,
+                              // forgot password page },
+  translator: en, // A 'Translator' function, responsible for mapping keys
+                  // to user facing strings.
-  userIdentifier: Identifier.UsernameOrEmail, // what should the user type in the login screen?
+  userIdentifier: Identifier.UsernameOrEmail, // what should the user type in the
+                                              // login screen?
-  disableUserRegistration: false, // setting this to true will remove the register path completely
+  disableUserRegistration: false, // setting this to true will remove the register
+                                  // path completely
   components: {
     backgroundImage: () => <MySpecialBackground />,
     loadingIndicator: () => <CircularProgress />,